SilkRose/Pony/stories/a-letter-of-little-to-no-significance/a-letter-of-little-to-no-significance.md

 "Silkie, I love you too!"

-> P.S. – Put your hoof to you nose.
+> P.S. – Put your hoof to your nose.

 "Okay."
 Pinkie does as instructed.